reflectoring/reflectoring.github.io/_posts/2021-09-02-rate-limiting-with-springboot-resilience4j.md

 If you haven't read the previous article on RateLimiter, check out the ["What is Rate Limiting?"](https://reflectoring.io/rate-limiting-with-resilience4j/#what-is-rate-limiting),  ["When to Use RateLimiter?"](https://reflectoring.io/rate-limiting-with-resilience4j/#when-to-use-ratelimiter), and ["Resilience4j RateLimiter Concepts"](https://reflectoring.io/rate-limiting-with-resilience4j/#resilience4j-ratelimiter-concepts) sections for a quick intro.

-You can find out how to setup Maven or Gradle for your project [here](https://reflectoring.io/retry-with-springboot-resilience4j/#step-1-adding-the-resilience4j-spring-boot-starter).
+You can find out how to set up Maven or Gradle for your project [here](https://reflectoring.io/retry-with-springboot-resilience4j/#step-1-adding-the-resilience4j-spring-boot-starter).

 ## Using the Spring Boot Resilience4j RateLimiter Module